jeevanatigre/discrepancy-finder-service/README.md

 ## Prerequisites

-Get the 'java-rules.xml' and put it on the drive 'E' or any specific location(make necessary changes in FileReader.java and DiscrepancyFinder.java)

-Code will create following directories on your machine:
+Code will create following directories in the project folder:

-'E:\\java-files-output' and 'E:\\java-files-output-remidiator'.
-If your machine does not have E drive please make necessary changes in 'DiscrepancyFinder.java' file.
+'//discrepancy-output-files' and '//remidiated-output-files'.

 Following are the external jars used in this project.
+These jar files are added in the lib folder and referenced in the project.

 jackson-annotations-2.10.3